adrianmrit/yamis/README.md

 <a name="backward-compatibility"></a>
 ## Backward Compatibility
-Starting from version 1.0.0, the aim is to be backward compatible with mayor versions and follow [Semantic Versioning](https://semver.org/).
+Starting from version 1.0.0, the goal is to be backward compatible with mayor versions and follow [Semantic Versioning](https://semver.org/).
-However, if there are breaking changes, the aim is to support config files from the latest previous versions by setting the mayor version on the top of the file as a comment in the form `#!v:{version}`, i.e. `#!v:1`.
+When a mayor version is released, the plan is to support config files from the latest versions by setting the mayor version in the TOML or YAML file with the `version` key, i.e. `version: "1"`.
 If the version is not set, the least mayor version supported will be used.
-Note that the version has to be in the first line of the file to be detected.

 <a name="installation"></a>
 ## Installation